 There are many ways to get to Port Lincoln, with the most common being by car or plane.
 Other ways that you can arrive into Port Lincoln are by being on a cruise ship or private boat.
 There is also a ferry that operates between Wallaroo to Lucky Bay.

 By road, the drive from Adelaide to Port Augusta then via the Lincoln Highway to Whyalla, Cowell and Tumby Bay to Port Lincoln is approximately 647km and takes about seven hours.

 For those wanting a slightly shorter trip, Spencer Gulf Searoad from Wallaroo to Lucky Bay is also an option when available.
 Please call the information centre on 1300 788 378 for more information.

-If you have chosen to visit Port Lincoln via a cruise ship we invite you to partake in local tours.
+The cruise terminal is located at Brennan Jetty which is about a 10-minute walk to the town centre.
+We invite you to partake in local tours.
 We have a range of local operators offering tours to suit cruise ship visitors.

 Accommodation in Port Lincoln

 Once you're here, you'll need somewhere to stay.
 Use the search bar below to see accommodation options available.